-Interest I: Environmental Interfaces
+I. Environmental Interfaces

 Our interest in environmental chemistry occurs at both atmospheric interfaces (e.g. clay mineral reacted with methane, SO2, and CO2) as well as solid/solution interfaces that occur in the environment.
 A lack of understanding exists on the role these interfaces in the environment, especially under irradiation.
 A reaction chamber has been built to investigate the solid/gas and the solid/liquid/gas interfaces under irradiation.

 Our laboratory uses a number of instruments such as Attenuated Total Reflectance (ATR)-Fourier transform infrared spectroscopy (FTIR) and Gas Chromatograph-Mass Spectrometry (GC/MS) as well as UV-VIS Spectroscopy, X-Ray Diffraction (XRD) and X-Ray Fluorescence (XRF) to characterize natural and synthetic samples.
-By better understanding the properties and reactions that occur that these interfaces and the products that are produced, we can better inform atmospheric modelers to improved understanding of climate change.
+By better understanding the properties and reactions that occur that these interfaces and the products that are produced, we can better inform atmospheric modelers to improved understanding of climate change

+QR is of special interest due to the ever increasing need for problem solving citizenship.
 While scientists have been investigating human impact on the environment for centuries, the need for quantitatively literate citizens who can make informed decisions about environmental issues has become imperative for those outside of the scientific community to understand how human impact within the local, regional, and global environments alter and shape environmental issues.